Governor of South Jeolla Province

-The Governor of South Jeolla Province is the head of the local government of South Jeolla Province who is elected to a four-year term.
+The Governor of South Jeolla Province was the head of the local government of South Jeolla Province who was elected to a four-year term.
+The office was abolished on 30 June 2026, following the merger of the province with Gwangju.
+The Mayor of Jeonnam-Gwangju was established as the successor, overseeing the newly created special city.

 List of governors

 Appointed governors (before 1995)

 From 1946 to 1995, the Governor of South Jeolla Province was appointed by the President of the Republic of Korea.

 Directly elected governors (1995–present)

-Since 1995, under provisions of the revised Local Government Act, the Governor of South Jeolla Province is elected by direct election.
+From 1995 to 2026, under provisions of the revised Local Government Act, the Governor of South Jeolla Province was elected by direct election.